 Mike joined Watsi on November 4th, 2015.
-Four years ago, Mike became the 1577th member to automatically support a new Watsi patient every month.
-Since then, 4,384 more people have become monthly donors!
-Mike's most recent donation traveled 7,400 miles to support Vuthy, a construction worker from Cambodia, to fund a hip replacement surgery.
+Five years ago, Mike became the 1577th member to automatically support a new Watsi patient every month.
+Since then, 4,916 more people have become monthly donors!
+Mike's most recent donation traveled 8,100 miles to support Ruth, a fruit seller from Kenya, to fund a goiter removal.

 Vuthy is a 31-year-old construction worker from Cambodia and the youngest of three siblings.
 He lives with his sister near his parents' farm in Kampong Cham province.
 He and his sister help with their family farm work.
 Eight months ago, Vuthy developed tuberculosis arthritis in his left hip.
 He has taken medication to control the condition, but in the last four months, his condition has worsened.
 He has constant hip pain and must walk with crutches.
 His muscles in his left thigh have atrophied, and range of motion of his left leg has contracted by 60 degrees.
 Due to all of this, he now cannot work or do his daily activities.
 Fortunately, Vuthy learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Vuthy of his pain and allow him to walk easily.
 Treatment is scheduled for July 1st, and Vuthy needs help raising $1,087 to pay for this procedure.
 Vuthy said, "Since I had this problem, I have not been able to work or get any money for my family, and they have to take care of me.
 I want to get better so I can do my part to support my parents."